 Sustainable design for lasting resilience

 Priscilla’s Place is not just affordable housing—it’s designed with sustainability in mind.
 The building features energy-efficient elements, including heat recovery ventilation and modular construction, helping reduce utility costs and minimize environmental impact.
-The pet-friendly design, bike storage facilities and proximity to trails and public transit align with Banff’s active, sustainable lifestyle, ensuring residents enjoy both affordability, convenience and comfort.
+The pet-friendly design, bike storage facilities and proximity to trails and public transit align with Banff’s active, sustainable lifestyle, ensuring residents enjoy affordability, convenience and comfort.
 For example, the bike storage room—large enough to accommodate all 33 units—is consistently packed, while the parking lot remains largely empty.

 “It’s a reflection of how people here live—close to nature, with a strong focus on sustainability,” Rempel observed.